The importance of ASHRAE TC 9.9

 Class | Coolant Inlet Temp (°C) | Typical Use |

-Note: Modern HPC and AI racks (e.g., NVIDIA H100) often operate under H2/H3 conditions with liquid inlet temps around 30–40 °C to enable free cooling (chillerless operation).
+Note: Modern HPC and AI racks (e.g., NVIDIA H100) often operate under H2/H3 conditions with liquid inlet temperatures around 30–40 °C to enable free cooling (chillerless operation).

 ASHRAE TC 9.9 provides industry-accepted design envelopes for: